Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Clicking Command button after getting out of Designing Mode

-• Clicking the command button will change the fill color in E6.
+• In our example, clicking the command button will change the fill color in E6.

 Clicking Command button changes the fill color of the selected cell E6